Registration | Location | Featured Speakers | Proposed Schedule | Sponsors

 Texas A&M Director of Swimming & Diving

-Blaire Anderson was named the first Director of Texas A&M Swimming & Diving in May of 2024 after spending seven seasons on staff at Virginia, most recently as the associate head coach.
-She oversees both the men’s and women’s swimming & diving programs after Texas A&M combined the programs in April of 2024.
+Blaire Anderson was named the first Director of Texas A&M Swimming & Diving in May 2024, bringing with her an exceptional track record of success at the collegiate and international levels.
+Anderson arrived in Aggieland after spending seven seasons on the coaching staff at the University of Virginia, most recently serving as associate head coach.
+In her new role, she oversees both the men's and women's swimming and diving programs following Texas A&M's decision to combine the programs in April 2024.
+Her appointment reflects the university's commitment to building a championship-caliber program under visionary leadership.

 Abel Sanchez